The Enemy (Child novel)

 The Enemy is the eighth book in the Jack Reacher series written by Lee Child.
 It is narrated in the first person.
-Chronologically, it is the first story involving Jack Reacher.
+Chronologically, it is the first novel involving Jack Reacher (although at least one subsequently published short story is set earlier in Reacher's life).

 Plot summary

-In the last hours of 1989, Major Gen. Kenneth Kramer dies of a heart attack in a seedy North Carolina motel, apparently while in the company of a prostitute.
-Army MP Major Jack Reacher investigates and comes to the conclusion that the woman Kramer was with stole his briefcase.
-Reacher's superior, Col. Leon Garber, orders him to deliver news of the general's death to his wife.
-Accompanied by a female officer, Lieutenant Summer, Reacher travels to her house in Virginia.
-When they arrive, however, they find evidence of a break-in, as well as Mrs. Kramer's body.
+In the final hours of 1989, Major General Kenneth Kramer dies of a heart attack in a seedy North Carolina motel, apparently while in the company of a prostitute.
+Major Jack Reacher of the United States Army's Military Police Corps investigates the scene and concludes that the woman Kramer was with stole his briefcase.
+Reacher's superior, Colonel Leon Garber, orders him to deliver news of Kramer's death to his wife.
+Accompanied by a female officer, Lieutenant Summer, Reacher travels to Virginia only to find Kramer's wife murdered.

-Reacher returns to the bar across the street from the motel in an attempt to identify the alleged prostitute where he first meets Delta Force operative Christopher Carbone.
-He gets into a fight with a bouncer, breaking the man's knee after concluding that the bouncer hit one of the strippers in the bar, who Reacher was questioning, in an attempt to silence her.
-Afterwards, Reacher is told by the motel's night clerk that he heard a military vehicle leaving after Kramer's death, and Reacher concludes that the woman Kramer was with is a female army officer.
-He is later confronted by two officers, Col. Coomer and Brigadier Gen. Vassell, members of Kramer's staff, who inquire about the briefcase but leave after Reacher mentions Mrs. Kramer's death.
+Reacher returns to the bar across the street from the motel in an attempt to identify the alleged prostitute; there, he first meets Delta Force operative Christopher Carbone.
+Reacher gets into a fight with a bouncer for having hit one of the strippers in the bar in an attempt to silence her.
+Afterwards, Reacher is told by the motel's night clerk that he heard a military vehicle leaving after Kramer's death, leading Reacher to conclude that the woman Kramer was with is a female army officer.
+He is later confronted by two officers, Colonel Coomer and Brigadier General Vassell, members of Kramer's staff, who inquire about the briefcase but leave after Reacher mentions Mrs. Kramer's death.

-Later Christopher Carbone is found murdered in a manner that suggests he was gay.
-Garber is suddenly transferred to a new command in South Korea and replaced with Col. Willard, a deeply unpleasant bureaucrat who instructs Reacher to write off Carbone's death as an accident.
-He also reveals that Carbone filed a complaint against Reacher accusing him of assaulting the bouncer, and that he intends to use it as evidence that Reacher killed Carbone unless he closes the investigation quickly.

-Shortly thereafter, another murder is reported: David Brubaker, Carbone's CO, is found shot dead in a Columbia alleyway with money and heroin in his pocket.
-Believing that the two murders are connected, Reacher and Summer focus on the one thing missing from Kramer's newly recovered briefcase: the printed agenda from a conference he was supposed to attend for members of the armored divisions.
-Coomer and Vassell deny that such an agenda exists, and Willard begins to turn up the pressure on Reacher, forcing him to rely on his wits, contacts in the military police, and years of experience as he tries to unravel the true reason why Kramer's briefcase was stolen.
+After Carbone is found murdered, Garber is suddenly transferred to a new command in South Korea and replaced with Colonel Willard, who instructs Reacher to write off Carbone's death as an accident.
+He also reveals that Carbone filed a complaint against Reacher accusing him of assaulting the bouncer, threatening to use it as evidence that Reacher killed Carbone unless he closes the investigation quickly.
+When David Brubaker, Carbone's commanding officer, is also found murdered, Reacher and Summer focus on the one thing missing from Kramer's newly recovered briefcase: the printed agenda from a conference he was supposed to attend for members of the armored divisions.
+Coomer and Vassell deny that such an agenda exists, and Willard escalates his pressure on Reacher.